Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/about.rst

 Requirements
 ------------
-You need to install sbt and maven.
+- You need to install sbt and maven.

-[Stratio Crossdata] (<https://github.com/Stratio/crossdata>) is needed in order to interact with this connector.
+- [Stratio Crossdata] (<https://github.com/Stratio/crossdata>) is needed in order to interact with this connector.

+- An existing and deployed [Hive metastore] (<https://hive.apache.org/>).

 Compiling, building and generating the executable for Stratio Connector-SparkSQL
 --------------------------------------------------------------------------------